-We still cringe every time we receive a letter, email or forum submission from a patient that begins: "I was diagnosed with sciatica…" We hope that this essay helps to clarify that sciatica is never a diagnosis by itself and should never be treated as if it were a primary health condition.
+We still cringe every time we receive a letter or email from a patient that begins: “I was diagnosed with sciatica…” We hope that this essay helps to clarify that sciatica is never a diagnosis by itself and should never be treated as if it were a primary health condition.
 Trying to treat sciatica symptoms will virtually never lead to a cure.
 Instead, patients become snared in a trap of ongoing guess-oriented care that drains their financial resources, wastes their time and provides extremely unsatisfying therapeutic results.

 While modern doctors typically hate the diagnostic process, since it is slow, difficult and unprofitable, it is vital that every sciatica sufferer insist that proper evaluation be performed and that an actual diagnosis is made before any therapy begins.
 This is the only way to possibly enjoy a cure or even to receive effective pain relief from treatment.
 If your doctor has a problem with this request, they are showing their true monetary motivations and should be fired immediately.
 Medical science is a competitive business and you can surely find a better caregiver who will actually want to help you by first discovering what is actually wrong before applying potentially dangerous and damaging treatments based on “educated” guesswork.